EthanSilver/EthanSilver/README.md

 # Howdy,

-My name is Ethan Silver, and I'm a Computer Engineering student at Queen's University, and a Software Developer Intern at the Centre for Advanced Computing.
+My name is Ethan Silver, and I'm a Computer Engineering student at Queen's University, and a Software Developer at the Centre for Advanced Computing.

 I focus on the development of embedded and distributed systems, including processor design using FPGAs, as well as operating system and compiler design.